Robert D. Pace

-Besides Jesus, there is only person in the Bible that never needed anyone’s help to work miracles.
+Besides Jesus, there is only one person in the Bible that never needed anyone’s help to work miracles.
 It was not Moses, or Elijah, or Elisha.
 It was Samson!
 In fact, every miraculous exploit that Samson performed was done without any other personal assistance.
 But all the other great heroes in the Bible needed support to work at least one miracle.

-Just remember: God will always work in your behalf!
+Just remember: God will always work on your behalf!
 Whether it’s through others, through angels, or by the Spirit of God himself God will never fail you!
 Philippians 4:19 says, “My God shall supply all your needs according to his riches in glory in Christ Jesus.”

 (Transition) Let’s look at the third word of instruction Samuel gave to Saul and see how we can apply it to our lives.